QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 - the government chooses $\{\mu_t\}_{t=0}^\infty$ not once and for all at $t=0$ but chooses to set $\mu_t$ at time $t$, not before.
-- private agents' forecasts of
+- the representative agent's forecasts of
   $\{\mu_{t+j+1}, \theta_{t+j+1}\}_{j=0}^\infty$ respond to
   whether the government at $t$ **confirms** or **disappoints** their forecasts of $\mu_t$ brought into period $t$ from period $t-1$.
-- the government at each time $t$ understands how private agents' forecasts will respond to its choice of $\mu_t$.
+- the government at each time $t$ understands how the representative agent's forecasts will respond to its choice of $\mu_t$.
 - at each $t$, the government chooses $\mu_t$ to maximize a continuation discounted utility.